Superbition/Celestte-Docs/docs/security/password_reset.md

 ## Reset Views

-Polyel provides you with a set of views that are used for password verification, these can be found within your `app\resources\views\auth` directory, specifically `forgotPassword.view.html` and `resetPassword.view.html`.
+Voltis provides you with a set of views that are used for password verification, these can be found within your `app\resources\views\auth` directory, specifically `forgotPassword.view.html` and `resetPassword.view.html`.
 You can change them to however you like, they are just a starting point.
 The user will be presented with the forgotten password view that requires their email to request a reset link and after clicking the reset link, they will be shown the password reset view.

 ## Password Reset Process